-The Sub-Investment Manager uses the NB ESG Quotient to promote the environmental and social characteristics listed below.
-Pursuant to this, the Sub-Investment Manager will engage with companies with a poor NB ESG Quotient rating with the aim to seek improvement in the underlying environmental and social characteristics (which make up the NB ESG Quotient) over time.
+The Sub-Investment Manager uses third party data and the NB ESG Quotient to promote the environmental and social characteristics listed below.
+Pursuant to this, the Sub-Investment Manager will engage with companies with a poor NB ESG Quotient or third party rating with the aim to seek improvement in the underlying environmental and social characteristics (which make up the NB ESG Quotient) over time.